Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

 3. **Aggregate**
    Real moral life involves conflict.
-   We build a system where multiple evaluators coexist — each with its own moral weight.
+   We build a system where multiple evaluators coexist, each with its own moral weight.
-   When they disagree, the algorithm doesn’t “pick a winner”; it quantifies the disagreement and expresses uncertainty.
+   When they disagree, the algorithm doesn’t “pick a winner”; it quantifies the disagreement & expresses uncertainty.
    That uncertainty becomes part of the ethical output.

    ```python